revgizmo/zoomstudentengagement_cursor/docs/development/CONTEXT_SCRIPTS_DOCUMENTATION.md

 ### 3. `scripts/save-context.sh` - Context File Saver

-**Purpose**: Saves context output to files for linking in Cursor chats.
+**Purpose**: Saves context output to files for linking in Cursor chats and optionally updates PROJECT.md.

 **Features**:
 - Validation of required scripts and dependencies